Kindness

 3. Pop your letter in the post to us

 We’ll be sending all letters on from our studio, so no personal information needs to be exchanged!
-All letters need to arrive at our studio by the 14th April.
+All letters need to arrive at our studio by Monday 15th April 2024.
 You MUST pop your order number on the reverse of the envelope, just so you don’t receive your own letter!
 You can find your order number on your confirmation email that you’ll receive once you book on.

 4. You’ll receive a lovely letter back! ?